Find out about your rights and responsibilities under tenancy law and download an information pack for new landlords.

 Build a good relationship with your tenant straight away.
 Use the initial property inspection to talk about the condition of the property.
 Let them know how often you’ll do inspections and make sure they have your contact details.

 It’s important for both landlords and tenants to keep accurate receipts and records related to the tenancy.
 These can help clear up any issues.
-Landlords must also keep records for tax purposes.
+Landlords must also keep records for tax purposes, and to comply with healthy homes standards.

 Landlord information pack